David-OConnor/pyflow/README.md

 - **Mac** - Build from source using the instructions near the bottom of this page, or install via `cargo`.
 (If able, please PR the binary.)

+- **With Pip** - `pip install pflow` (It doesn't matter which Python you use to install it) Note that you still run with `pyflow`.
+The linux install using this method is much larger than with the above ones, and it doesn't yet work with Mac.

  - **If you have [Rust](https://www.rust-lang.org) installed** - Run `cargo install pyflow`.